The Win Jar - hacking our positive psychology and building with AWS Amplify

 Planning

 I am using Notion to plan and track tasks.
-I have an epics board and an implementation board which has tasks that can be connected to the epics. a notion kanban board for epics a notion kanban board for tasks I also have the Notion x GitHub integration so I could add the related PRs to the Notion tasks.
+I have an epics board and an implementation board which has tasks that can be connected to the epics.
+I also have the Notion x GitHub integration so I could add the related PRs to the Notion tasks.

 Initial wireframe & mockups